Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Employees can enroll in a retirement plan in a few clicks through Paychex’s online platform, as seen in this demo screenshot.
 Source: Paychex

 Another reason Paychex is one of the best employee retirement plan providers is that it can bundle recordkeeping and third-party administration to simplify plan management.
-Paychex holds the title of the largest retirement plan recordkeeper by total plans in the U.S. and provides a dedicated team of retirement specialists to help you select, implement, roll out and manage your employee retirement plan.
+According to the 2024 PLANSPONSOR Recordkeeping Survey, Paychex remains the largest retirement plan recordkeeper by total number of plans in the U.S., managing more than 120,000 plans.

 Did You Know?Did you know

-Integrating your payroll and employee retirement solutions can streamline operations and save time.
+Integrating your payroll and employee retirement solutions can make administration easier.
 Learn more about Paychex’s products, which work together seamlessly, in our review of Paychex payroll services and our Paychex Flex HR software review.

 Ease of Use